5aola/ImGen/README.md

 # ImGen
-Image generation from scene graphs
+Image generation from scene graphs.
+The goal of the project was to gain a deeper understanding of graph convolutional networks and image generation using scene graphs.
+A complex sentence can often be more explicitly represented as a scene graph of objects and their relationships.
+Scene graphs are a powerful structured representation for both images and language.

 ## Authors
 - Gábor Kalmár (XCCGBS)